Balancing Work and Size with Bounded Buffers: Model Description and Algorithmic Framework

-Our goal is to provide performance guarantees for various buffer management algorithms working in various priority queueing disciplines.
-We use competitive analysis~\cite{ST+85,Borodin-ElYaniv} when evaluating the performance guarantees provided by our online algorithms.
-An algorithm ALG is said to be {\em $\alpha$-competitive} (for some $\alpha \geq 1$) if for any arrival sequence $\sigma$, the overall length of packets successfully transmitted by ALG is at least $1/\alpha$ times the overall length of packets successfully delivered by an optimal solution (denoted OPT), obtained by a possibly offline clairvoyant algorithm.
+We use competitive analysis~\cite{ST+85,Borodin-ElYaniv} to evaluate performance guarantees provided by our online algorithms.
+An algorithm ALG is said to be {\em $\alpha$-competitive} (for some $\alpha \geq 1$) if for any arrival sequence $\sigma$, the total length of packets successfully transmitted by ALG is at least $1/\alpha$ times the total length of packets successfully delivered by an optimal solution (denoted $\OPT$), obtained by an offline clairvoyant algorithm.

-Next we define both non-push-out (non-preemptive) and push-out (preemptive) algorithms that are used for all types of characteristics.
-The type of characteristic will be clear from the context of description.
-The Non-Push-Out Algorithm (NPO) is a simple greedy work-conserving policy that accepts a packet if there is enough available buffer space.

-In the push-out case the generic algorithmic setting for the buffer management policy is defined in Algorithm~\ref{alg:pq-1}.
-Note that algorithm $\PO$ is somewhat conservative in its use of the buffer, as can be seen from line 2.
-The reason for this will be clear from our results presented in Sections~\ref{sec:pq1},~\ref{sec:pq_length_preemptive}.

-We will sometimes use the term {\em value} to denote the overall length of a set of packets, and our analysis will be based on comparing the mapping value obtained by an optimal solution $OPT$, to that obtained by our algorithm.
-Specifically, we will make use of mappings between packets transmitted by $OPT$ and those transmitted by our algorithm, such that their respective values differ by a mere multiplicative factor, which in turn will serve as the bound on the competitive ratio of our algorithm.
+Next we define the algorithms used below for all types of characteristics.
+The Non-Push-Out Algorithm (NPO) is a simple greedy work-conserving policy that accepts a packet if there is buffer space available.
+In the push-out case, the $\PO$ algorithm is defined in Algorithm~\ref{alg:pq-1}.
+Note that $\PO$ is somewhat conservative in its use of the buffer; the reason for this will be clear from our results presented in Sections~\ref{sec:pq-residual-passes} and~\ref{sec:pq-residual-passes-byte}.
+We will sometimes use the term {\em value} to denote the total length of a set of packets, and our analysis will be based on comparing the mapping value obtained by an optimal solution to that of our algorithm.
+Specifically, we will make use of mappings between packets transmitted by $\OPT$ and by our algorithm such that their respective values differ only by a multiplicative factor; this factor will serve as a bound on the competitive ratio.